 Do you have a big budget or a conservative one?

-Since native involves a larger effort base and involves duplication of work, in term of recreation of code for apps on different OS; Natives are bound to be more expensive than the hybrid.
+Since native involves a larger effort base and involves duplication of work, in terms of recreation of code for apps on different OS; Natives are bound to be more expensive than the hybrid.

 From where you plan to distribute apps?

-At TechAhead our mobile experts can create any or both, native and/or hybrid apps for your cross platform app development requirement.
+At TechAhead our mobile experts can provide mobile app consulting and create any or both, native and/or hybrid apps for your cross-platform app development requirement.
 Head over to our contact page and submit your requirements to get a free quote.